RetroReversing/retroReversing/pages/leaks/HidemaruMailLeak.md

 # Introduction
 In 2020 and 2021 numerous secret files have been leaked from Nintendo thanks to **Zammis Clark**.
 Included in these files were the Corporate Emails inbox of an employee called **Murakawa Tsushin**.

+# Who is Murakawa?
 Murakawa was in charge of localisation from Japanese to Korean/English and lots of European languages.
 This is probably why Zammis Clark targeted him as he is a huge Pokemon fan and couldn't wait for the English release of the games.

+He worked in the Planning and Development Department for Nintendo of Japan.

 ## What is Hidemaru Mail?
 **HidemaruMail** is a Japanese application for managing email similar to the function of Microsoft Outlook.
 It just so happens a Nintendo employee used this software in 2006 and his email archive was downloaded by Zammis Clark and later released online for all to see.